Avnet/avnet-azure-sphere-AzureRTOS/Examples/Avnet-LPS22HH-PressureSensorRTApp/README.md

-# Real time application information for AvnetAlsPt19RTApp
+# Real time application information for AvnetLps22hhRTApp

-The Avnet ALS-PT19 AzureRTOS real time application reads adc data from the Avnet Starter Kit's on-board ALS-PT19 light sensor and passes sernsor data and/or telemetry data to the high level application over the inter-core communications path.
+The Avnet LPS22HH AzureRTOS real time application reads i2c data from the Avnet Starter Kit's on-board LPS22HH pressure sensor and passes sensor data and/or telemetry data to the high level application over the inter-core communications path.

 # The appliation supports the following Avnet inter-core implementation messages . . .

 * IC_HEARTBEAT
   * The application echos back the IC_HEARTBEAT response
 * IC_READ_SENSOR
-  * The application returns the adc voltage read from the device in the lightSensorAdcData response data field
+  * The application returns the pressure read from the device in the pressure response data field
 * IC_READ_SENSOR_RESPOND_WITH_TELEMETRY,
-  * The application reads the light sensor, converts the raw data to units of LUX and returns properly formatted JSON
+  * The application reads the pressure sensor, returns properly formatted JSON
-  * {"light_intensity": 1234.56}
+  * {"pressure": 1234.56}
 * IC_SET_SAMPLE_RATE
 * The application will read the sample rate and if non-zero, will automatically send sensor telemetry at the period specified by the command.
 If set to zero, no automatic telemetry messages will be sent.